Fall Foliage Is Better by Rail on These 13 Scenic Train Trips

-This autumn, take in striking fall colors from Alaska to the Alps on these scenic train trips in the United States and abroad.
+This autumn, take in beautiful fall colors from Alaska to the Alps on these picturesque train rides in the U.S. and abroad.

 Take New Hampshire’s Conway Scenic Railroad through the Crawford Notch pass in the White Mountains this fall.